 Head of Research at the Fraser of Allander Institute

-Ben is an economist at the Fraser of Allander Institute working across a number of projects areas.
+Ben is an Economist Fellow at the Fraser of Allander Institute working across a number of projects areas.
 He has a Masters in Economics from the University of Edinburgh, and a degree in Economics from the University of Strathclyde.

 His main areas of focus are economic policy, social care and criminal justice in Scotland.
 Ben also co-edits the quarter Economic Commentary and has experience in business survey design and dissemination.